Rainbow Trout Recipe (Maple Balsamic Glazed, 20 Min)

 two baked glazed trout filets on foil lined pan.

-Bake trout for 9-11 minutes, depending on the thickness of the fillets.
+Bake for 9-11 minutes, depending on thickness.

 one piece of cooked glazed trout on plate showing the inside.